Optimal and instance-dependent guarantees for Markovian linear stochastic approximation: Problem set-up

 \begin{assumption} There exist constants $\matLip, \veclip > 0$ such that, almost surely for any $x, y \in \statespace$, we have

-for all $t = 1, 2, \ldots$. \end{assumption} Note that in Assumption~\ref{assume-lip-mapping}, we explicitly rescale the RHS of the inequalities with factors that depend on the problem dimension $\usedim$, so that the pair $(\matLip, \veclip)$ should indeed be viewed as dimension-free.
-The notation $(\matLip, \veclip)$ is actually overloaded in Assumptions~\ref{assume:noise-moments} and~\ref{assume-lip-mapping}.
-In practice, we can take the maximum of the bounds in the two assumptions.
-Besides, as shown in Appendix~\ref{SecTruncate}, for certain natural problem classes, Assumption~\ref{assume:noise-moments} indeed implies Assumption~\ref{assume-lip-mapping} with discrete metric, up to logarithmic factors.
+for all $t = 1, 2, \ldots$. \end{assumption} Note that in Assumption~\ref{assume-lip-mapping}, we have explicitly scaled the RHS of the inequalities with factors that depend on the problem dimension $\usedim$, so that the pair $(\matLip, \veclip)$ should indeed be viewed as dimension-free.
+It is also worth noting that the notation $(\matLip, \veclip)$ is overloaded, since we can take the maximum of the bounds in Assumptions \ref{assume:noise-moments} and~\ref{assume-lip-mapping}.
+As shown in Appendix~\ref{SecTruncate}, for certain natural problem classes, Assumption~\ref{assume:noise-moments} indeed implies Assumption~\ref{assume-lip-mapping} with discrete metric, up to logarithmic factors.